Discover What Our Customers

-Should you be considering an interest-only mortgage and need help with your exit strategy, get in touch today, and we will work through the options with you.
+Should you be considering an interest only buy-to-let mortgage and need help with your exit strategy, get in touch today, and we will work through the options with you.

-Rates between lenders vary wildly and depend on multiple factors.
-As a whole of market broker, Revolution Finance works with a vast network of established UK lenders to compare and contrast the most attractive deals on the market to match with your financing needs.
+Rates between interest only buy-to-let mortgage lenders vary wildly and depend on multiple factors.
+As a whole of market broker, Revolution Finance works with a vast network of established UK interest only buy-to-let mortgage lenders to compare and contrast the most attractive deals on the market to match with your financing needs.

 Many of the mainstream high street banks offer interest-only mortgages and work with BTL landlords.
-However, it is crucial to compare the rates of interest and terms on offer to ensure you are getting the best value.
+However, it is crucial to compare the rates of interest and terms on buy to let interest-only mortgage offers to ensure you are getting the best value.

-LTV ratios are also an important consideration and are crucial if you have a limited budget to pay a deposit from.
+LTV ratios are also an important consideration in buy to let interest only mortgages and are crucial if you have a limited budget to pay a deposit from.

-It is common for an interest-only lender to offer a fixed interest rated for around five years - but again, this depends on the circumstances and what sort of lending is best suited to your property portfolio.
+It is common for an interest only buy-to-let mortgage lender to offer a fixed interest rated for around five years - but again, this depends on the circumstances and what sort of lending is best suited to your property portfolio.